Basic Info

 $10,000.00

-A 12 month stipend and expenses for a staff member to continue government advocacy on cage-free / FA welfare legislative change
+A 12 month stipend and expenses for a staff member to continue government advocacy on cage-free / farmed animal welfare legislative change

 Shrimp Welfare Project, Ltd -